Address Adult Language, Literacy and Numeracy Skills

 Joanna Gee - Sydney CBD

-Joanna graduated with a Degree in Education from the University of Newcastle (1994) and a Masters in Education from the University of Sydney (2005).
+Joanna graduated with a Degree in Education from the University of Newcastle (1994) and a Master of Education from the University of Sydney (2005).
 She spent the first few years of her teaching career as a foundation teacher in a new independent school north of Newcastle, followed by a stint overseas teaching for four years in London, before returning to Australia and teaching at St Catherine's School, Waverley and at Wahroonga Public School.
 Joanna also spent several years teaching undergraduate students in their final years of a Bachelor of Education degree at Macquarie University.

 In 2001 she was the recipient of a NSW Minister for Education and Training and Australian College of Education Quality Teaching Award.